* UPDATE 12/08/2019 *

-Earlier today we posted a poll on our Facebook page to find out what Change Checkers think.
-So far, 66% of you think we should have a Brexit coin, compared to just 34% voted against the coin and the majority opinion seems to be that we had a coin for entering the EU, so we should also have one for leaving.
+We posted a poll on our Facebook page to find out what Change Checkers think and 66% of you think we should have a Brexit coin, compared to just 34% voted against the coin and the majority opinion seems to be that we had a coin for entering the EU, so we should also have one for leaving.

 Sign up to receive updates about the 2019 Brexit 50p coin: